Abuja: Demographics

-At the 2006 census, the city of Abuja had a population of 776,298, making it then the eighth most populous city in Nigeria.
-United Nations figures showed that Abuja grew by 139.7% between 2000 and 2010, making it the fastest growing city in the world.
+At the 2006 census, the city of Abuja had a population of 776,298, making it than the eighth most populous city in Nigeria.
+United Nations figures showed that Abuja grew by 139.7% between 2000 and 2010, making it the fastest-growing city in the world.
 As of 2015, the city is experiencing an annual growth of at least 35%, retaining its position as the fastest-growing city on the African continent and one of the fastest-growing in the world.

 Conurbation

 Abuja has witnessed a huge influx of people into the city; the growth has led to the emergence of satellite towns, such as Karu Urban Area, Suleja, Gwagwalada, Lugbe, Kuje and smaller settlements towards which the planned city is sprawling.
 The urban agglomeration centred upon Abuja had a population estimated at 3,770,000 in 2022.
-The metropolitan area of Abuja was estimated in 2016 at six million people, the country's second-most populous metro area.
 The city has a large and growing immigrant community consisting mainly of nationals from the ECOWAS sub-region.
 The city has been undergoing a rapid pace of physical development over the last fifteen years.